johnpatramanis/Proteomic_Pipeline/README.md

-**Instalation of Pipelines and User Guide for _Dataset Preparation_ or _Dataset Analysis_**
+**Instalation of Pipelines and User Guide for _Dataset Preparation_ /  _Dataset Analysis_**

 This guide assumes that you are working on a Linux enviroment, preferably a server.
 It should potentially work on a personal computer and even a Macintosh enviroment but I would suggest not to do that.
+Steps 1-2 need only be done once for every computer.
+If for example you just want to run the Dataset Preparation pipeline, look bellow for its instalation guide and go through all the steps.
+If you then also want to run the Dataset Analysis,scroll further down and find its guide, you can skip steps 1 and 2 however, if you've gone through them once.

+**Instalation of Dataset Preparation and set up**

 **Step 1)** **Conda**